Testimonials & Collaborations

 Google’s presence in Boulder is the culmination of a startup success story.
 In 2006, Google acquired Boulder startup SketchUp.
 In 2011, Google began considering expansion options for a new 1,500-employee campus in the Boulder/Denver region.
 After choosing a site in central Boulder and with the city Planning Board's 2014 approval, Google completed the last building of its 300,000 square foot campus in early 2020.
 At the BEC, Clif collaborated closely with Google site leaders, the City of Boulder, and others to retain the company and support its expansion through site selection, development review, construction, and occupancy.

-Rich Wobbekind, Senior Economist and Faculty Director, and Brian Lewandowski, Executive Director, University of Colorado Boulder Business Research Division
+Rich Wobbekind, Senior Economist and Faculty Director, and Brian Lewandowski, Executive Director, Leeds School of Business Research Division

 Colorado Office of Economic Development and International Trade (OEDIT)

-As head of the BEC, Clif’s been a strong partner of OEDIT, advocating for our programs with Boulder companies and state legislators over many years.
-He’s collaborated with us to support dozens of Boulder businesses with grants, training programs, technical assistance, and public recognition.
+As head of the BEC, Clif was a strong partner of OEDIT, advocating for our programs with Boulder companies and state legislators over many years.
+He collaborated with us to support dozens of Boulder businesses with grants, training programs, technical assistance, and public recognition.
 Our team has always valued Clif and the BEC as one of our most productive partners.

 Michelle Hadwiger, Deputy Director and Director of Global Business Development, Colorado Office of Economic Development and International Trade